 How she overcame it

 Even if Herd had not chosen to partner with Andreev, she probably would have found another way to create a business.
 However, with his help, Bumble received an initial investment of about $10 million for launch marketing and additional funds to fuel growth.
-He may have held 79% of the company at the time but Herd was founder, CEO, and 20% owner of Bumble.
-Furthermore, this partnership helped her to to tap into Badoo’s infrastructure and Andreev’s expertise in the dating market.
+He may have held 79% of the company at the time but Herd was the founder, CEO, and 20% owner of Bumble.
+Furthermore, this partnership helped her to tap into Badoo’s infrastructure and Andreev’s expertise in the dating market.

 Through Badoo and Andreev’s experience, Herd and her company were able to view tests that had been run over the last decade, data that proved the effectiveness of various monetization efforts, and experience what it was like bringing in a new product to the dating market.

 As we all know, Bumble is a women-centric dating app that provides women with the ability to begin the conversation first and take control of their conversations.
 It proved to be quite successful because hundreds of women were having negative experiences on dating apps that put all the control in men’s hands.
 In other words, Herd’s initial target audience was ready for this shift.